williamnguyen-activecyber/okta.github.io/_source/quickstart/okta-sign-in-page/default-example.md

 ##### Overview

 The Okta Sign-In Page provides the easiest, most secure way to allow users to authenticate into your application.
+The Sign-In Page is hosted by Okta on the domain of your Okta Org, as such it is the fastest way to get authentication working in your application.
+If you need more customization you can host the Sign-In experience within your own application by using the Okta Sign-In Widget (see tab above).

-{% img okta-sign-in-page.png alt:"Okta Sign-In Page" width:"800" %}
+<center>{% img okta-sign-in-page.png alt:"Okta Sign-In Page" width:"500" %}</center>

-##### Sign-In Page
+##### Using The Sign-In Page

-By default, the Sign-In page is accessible through the `/authorize` OAuth 2.0 and OpenID Connect endpoint.
-If a user **does not** have an existing Okta session, they will be prompted to login via the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget.html).
-Once a user is authenticated, Okta will redirect back to your application, based on the `redirect_uri` specified in your `/authorize` request.
+When you application needs to authenticate the user, it will need to redirect the user to the Sign-In Page by making an Authorization Code request to an authorization server in your Okta org.
+Once the user completes the login form, they will be redirected back to your server with an Authorization Code that can be used to get more information about the user.
+We have created server-side libraries that do most of this work for you with just a few lines of configuration.
+Please select your server technology below to get instructions for your server.

-Please continue down to the next section, Server Setup, to learn about how the `/authorization` request is constructed.
+To learn more about how this flow works under the hood, please see [OAuth 2.0 and Okta](https://developer.okta.com/standards/OAuth/).